2016 election not go your way? Well, I have some good news and bad news for you.

 - Ted Cruz: 50/1

-Donald Trump (2/1): Donald Trump is the number one overall betting favourite for a good reason.
+Donald Trump (2/1): Donald Trump is the number one overall betting favorite for a good reason.
 Incumbent Presidents tend to do well in their reelection bids due to having the bully pulpit as the acting President, influence over the party as a whole and the reluctance of party members to endorse a challenge to the most powerful member of the party.

 Trump has some of these things in his favour, but the influence over his party is clearly limited.
 There are many never-Trump GOPers who have made it clear they do not share the President’s agenda and even some who intimated they would have preferred a Hillary presidency.

 If Donald Trump does not reform the Republican party, there is a good chance the establishment types will back a serious primary challenger and bankroll him or her with significant campaign funds.

 The constant bumbling of his own party is also damaging Trump’s ability to implement his agenda.
 With party higher-ups like Mitch McConnell, Paul Ryan and John McCain never missing a moment to block Trump on one key initiative or another, it reflects poorly on Trump.
 His most ardent supporters see this and get what’s going on, but fence-sitters and the less politically inclined are just going to see a President who couldn’t get things done.

 However, Trump has some things in his favour.
 Most importantly, his voter base is very loyal and many of his voters despise the establishment Republicans.
 A challenge from the likes of Mitt Romney would likely not be as well-received as some would like to believe.
 In fact, that’s probably his biggest advantage.
 Anyone who decides to challenge Trump in 2020 faces the serious risk of alienating the sizable Trump base.